What happens after you submit your access agreement

 We will release all decisions at the same time, other than those where we are still in negotiation or where required information is missing or remains unclear.

-You may submit an access agreement at any time, but please note that submitting later than the deadline specified in our annual guidance may also result in a late decision.
+You may submit an access agreement outside of the normal process, but please note that submitting later than the deadline specified in our annual guidance may also result in a late decision.

 You are required under the 2004 Higher Education Act to publish your access agreement.
 We also publish all approved agreements on our website, allowing interested parties to search for and view all access agreements in one place.